| CONDUCTING AIR TIGHT

 if the claim is filed several months after the

+accident.
 At the time of the initial investigation,

 it is important to identify the witnesses by